 Refugee Medical Assistance Start Date: if eligible for refugee medical assistance, what was the start date.
 YYYY-MM-DD

 Seven Year Limit Applies: States have the option to limit Medicaid eligibility to seven years for applicants with specific immigration statuses.
+Does the seven-year limit apply to this applicant?
 Y/N

 Seven Year Limit Start Date: This may vary according to the immigration status.
 YYYY-MM-DD